 In addition, a separate study was prepared to determine if check valves or tide gates could be installed at critical locations as an interim measure.
 The interim study was issued on June 18, 2013.
 The Bayfront Advisory Committee (BAC) was briefed on June 20, 2013.
 The interim study and BAC presentation are available by clicking on the below hyperlinks.
 Authorization to design and construct the proposed interim measures was issued on September 3, 2013.
 Installation of check valves at 5 locations in the Lynnhaven Colony Tidally Adjacent area occurred early 2014.
-Construction of 3 sluice gates along the Cape Henry Ditch is scheduled to occur in late 2014 after detailed engineering and obtaining environmental permits.
+Construction of 3 sluice gates along the Cape Henry Ditch is scheduled to occur in summer 2015 after detailed engineering and obtaining environmental permits.
 The schedule for the 3 sluice gates is contingent upon no easement acquisitions, significant permitting requirements, or other deterrents.
 While these interim measures are able to offer some level of tidal flood protection, there are limitations at which point overland tidal flooding will occur and the low-lying areas cannot be protected.